adaanene/LAMP/project_1.md

 3. Reload Apache with `sudo systemctl reload apache2`

     *Comments: When my reload of Apache failed, I looked up the error on Google and found that it was caused by a syntax error.
 Using `apache2ctl configtest`, I found that the error was in dir.conf, which I had recently modified.
-After deleting the error I was able to succsessfully reload the Apache.*
+After deleting the error I was able to successfully reload the Apache.*

     ![error](./images/apache2_reload_error.png)